aryarm/varCA/README.md

 The pipeline is made up of [two subworkflows](rules).
 These are usually executed together automatically by the master pipeline, but they can also be executed on their own for more advanced usage.
 See the [rules README](rules/README.md) for execution instructions and a description of the outputs.
 You will need to execute the subworkflows separately [if you ever want to create your own trained models](rules#training-and-testing-varca).

 #### Reproducing our results
-We provide the example data so that you may quickly (in ~1 hr, excluding dependency installation) verify that the pipeline can be executed on your machine.
+We provide the example data so that you may quickly (in ~15 mins, excluding dependency installation) verify that the pipeline can be executed on your machine.
 This process does not reproduce our results.
 Those with more time can follow [these steps](rules#testing-your-model--reproducing-our-results) to create all of the plots and tables in our paper.

 ### If this is your first time using Snakemake
 We recommend that you run `snakemake --help` to learn about Snakemake's options.
 For example, to check that the pipeline will be executed correctly before you run it, you can call Snakemake with the `-n -p -r` flags.
 This is also a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).